FraunhoferIOSB/FROST-Server/docs/extensions/ResponseMetadata.md

 POST /v1.1/CreateObservations?$resultMetadata=off
 ```

-## metadata=full
+## resultMetadata=full

-The full list of control information that may appear in a metadata=full response,
+The full list of control information that may appear in a resultMetadata=full response,
 which is the same as what is defined in SensorThings standard, is as follows:

 - count: the total count of a collection of entities, if requested;